AwesomeAssertions/AwesomeAssertions.analyzers/ISSUE_TEMPLATE.md

 ### Versions

-* Which version of Fluent Assertions Analyzers are you using?
+* Which version of Awesome Assertions Analyzers are you using?
 * Which .NET runtime and version are you targeting?
-E.g. .NET framework 4.6.1 or .NET Core 2.0.
+E.g. .NET framework 4.7.2 or .NET 8.

 ### Additional Information